 Beyond the traditional moneyline, puck line, and over/under total wagers offered on every NHL game, the vast majority of sportsbooks now offer a 60-minute three-way wager on the outcome on the scoreboard at the conclusion of regulation time in an NHL game.

 Since the 2005-06 season, the NHL has abolished tie games.
 Every NHL game is played to a decision, even if it requires five minutes of three-on-three sudden-death overtime or a shootout to decide which team is the winner.

-But thanks to three-way 60-minute wagering, you no longer have to play by those rules.
+But thanks to three-way 60-minute wagering, you no longer have to play by those rules on betting apps.
 And thanks to double chance wagering, you can keep two-thirds of your options in play right until the end of regulation time.

 An example of a double chance hockey bet was seen in a recent meaning between the Minnesota Wild and Nashville Predators.
 The Wild are listed at -145, the Predators are +165, and the draw option is set at +115.